 - Is there a generic drug available that will have the same effect?
 Is it less expensive?

-- For medications for side effects, is there an over-the-counter medicine that has the same effect as the prescribed drug?
+- For managing side effects, is there an over-the-counter medicine that has the same effect as the prescribed drug?
 Is it less expensive?

 - Are there programs that can help cover the costs of my drug(s) for cancer treatment or side effects?